google/hiba/README.md

 This is also a custom extension, attached to user certificates that describes which hosts this certificate should be accepted on.
-The grant contains a set of constraints that a host much match for the access to be authorized.
+The grant contains a set of constraints that a host must match for the access to be authorized.
 These constraints are compared to the host identity at connection time by the hiba-chk helper.
 Due to the flexible nature of the host identity, the following semantics apply: